 Do I have to ask patients to confirm receipt of their prescriptions?

-If you sell contact lenses, or have a direct or indirect financial interest in the sale of contact lenses, you have to ask your patients to confirm receipt of their prescriptions by:
+If you sell contact lenses, or have a direct or indirect financial interest in the sale of contact lenses, you have to ask your patients to confirm they got their prescriptions after you provide them by:

 - signing a statement confirming receipt of the contact lens prescription

 - signing a prescriber-retained copy of the prescription that has a statement confirming receipt of the prescription, or